Smart Contract Risk: Understanding Vulnerabilities

 Reentrancy Attacks

 This occurs when a contract repeatedly calls an external function before updating its state.
-The infamous DAO hack in 2016 exploited this vulnerability, draining millions of dollars in ETH.
+The infamous DAO security incident in 2016 abused a security vulnerability this vulnerability, draining millions of dollars in ETH.

 Oracle Manipulation